6ixB/patchef-client/README.md

 - **Custom Command Creation**: Define custom commands and reusable blocks tailored to your specific tasks.
 - **Export & Execute**: Export your script directly as a batch file, ready for execution on any system.

-# Tech Stack

-PatChef is built using a modern and versatile tech stack.
-Each tool in this stack plays a key role in enhancing performance, development speed, and maintainability:

-- **TypeScript**: A statically-typed superset of JavaScript that enhances code quality and development experience by providing type safety, reducing runtime errors, and improving maintainability.
-- **Rsbuild**: A fast and efficient bundler that compiles and bundles code to ensure optimized performance and swift build times.
-- **React**: The core library for building dynamic, component-driven user interfaces.
-React’s declarative approach simplifies the development of complex UIs.
-- **Zustand**: A lightweight, intuitive state management library for React.
-It allows for easy management of global state with minimal boilerplate.
-- **DndKit**: A flexible and accessible drag-and-drop library for React, providing customizable and performant drag-and-drop interactions within the app.
-- **Immer**: A utility that makes working with immutable data easier by allowing "mutations" on a draft state, which simplifies state management in React components.
-- **UUID**: A library used to generate unique identifiers, crucial for assigning unique keys to elements and ensuring proper rendering in dynamic React lists.
-- **TanStack React Table**: A headless library for building advanced, customizable data tables in React.
-It supports features like sorting, filtering, and pagination.
-- **TanStack React Query**: A powerful tool for managing and caching server-side data in React applications, simplifying API interactions, data synchronization, and cache management.
-- **Tailwind CSS**: A utility-first CSS framework that accelerates the development of responsive and custom-designed interfaces without the need for writing custom CSS.
-- **ShadCN**: A collection of pre-built and customizable components that integrate seamlessly with Tailwind, allowing rapid development of consistent and polished UIs.
-- **Zod**: A TypeScript-first schema validation library used to enforce strict data structures.
-Zod is particularly helpful for form validation and ensuring API responses conform to expected formats.

 # Contribution Guidelines

 Please follow these instructions to maintain consistency, quality, and strict adherence to TypeScript typing standards in the project. **All parameters, objects, and variables used must be properly typed**.